 LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
 Signage has also been worked on with all involved parties.
-Approximately \$594,000 in advance requests were paid this quarter by LMDC.
-The Battery Park City Authority paid approximately \$1,420,000 in advance requests this quarter.
+A dedication is being planned for later this year.
+Approximately \$791,000 in reimbursement requests were paid this past quarter.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 1 5/1
+of public facilities 1 6/1

 of Linear feet of Public 0 0/380

-Match Sources Amount

-LMDC CDBG Grant Number B-02-DW-36-0002 \$20,000,000.00

-Other Private Funds - various \$7,500,000.00

-Subtotal Match Sources
+Match Sources LMDC CDBG Grant Number B-02-DW-36-0002 Other Private Funds - various Subtotal Match Sources